-For the three monitored products (MobileHelp Smart, Freedom Guardian, FallCall Lite App on the Apple Watch), each automatically transmits your location to the monitoring center when an alert gets triggered.
+For the monitored products, each automatically transmits your location to the monitoring center when an alert gets triggered.
 So the responder knows where you are, even if you are unable to tell them.
 If it is necessary to call 911, the responder does that and can tell them exactly where to go.

-In contrast, for the Apple Watch without the FallCall Lite App installed (an unmonitored system), an alert triggers a call directly to 911.
+In contrast, for an unmonitored system (eg the Apple Watch without the FallCall Lite App installed), an alert triggers a call directly to 911.

 The issue here is that not all 911 centers are configured to receive notification from these wireless smartwatch devices as to where you are.